North Carolina Recording Laws: Consent Rules and Penalties

 For oral (in-person) communications, the law applies only when the speaker has a reasonable expectation of privacy.
 This means:

-- Recording loud conversations in public places (restaurants, ballgames, public gatherings) may not violate the law
+- Recording loud conversations in public places (restaurants, parks, public gatherings) may not violate the law

-- Conversations in private settings where participants expect privacy are protected
+- Conversations in private settings where participants expect privacy are fully protected

-- Context matters in determining whether privacy expectations exist
+- Context matters significantly in determining whether privacy expectations exist

 Recording Phone Calls in North Carolina